User Experience: What Is It and How to Do It Right

 Part of SEO is ensuring that your content aligns with user intent and that your content answers what the user is searching for specifically.
 Adding user experience into the mix can ensure that when they get to your site, users can find that content quickly and easily read and absorb it.

 It’s not enough just to drive traffic to your site.
-When users arrive, they have to be able to find what they want and it must be easily digestible with a good layout to encourage the eye to follow the page.
+When users arrive, they must easily find what they want.
+The content should be digestible with a good layout.
+This encourages the eye to follow the page.

 Navigation and engagement

-One of the factors that Google now looks for is site dwell time, which is simply how long someone stays on your site.
-With a great user experience, users can be encouraged to explore more pages and to stay on your site for longer which, of course, then increases dwell time and allows your site to be ranked higher.
+One factor that Google now considers is site dwell time, which measures how long someone stays on your site.
+A great user experience can encourage users to explore more pages and stay longer.
+This, in turn, increases dwell time and can boost your site’s ranking.

 It’s what’s known as having a “sticky” website.
 UX achieves this by ensuring ease of navigation, great calls to action, and by pointing out further reading on similar topics on your site.